Skip to content

 Get started

 If you build with AI agents and you're tired of correcting them on facts they couldn't have known, point them at AppHandoff.
-Connect your repos, let the scan run, and give your agents a single MCP endpoint that knows what your app actually looks like.
+Connect your project and give your agents a single MCP endpoint that knows what your team is actually doing.
 See pricing or compare AppHandoff to the alternatives on the comparison page.